Kafka Streams: Real-Time Stream Processing Applications

 Kafka Streams: Building Real-Time Stream Processing Applications

-Kafka Streams is not a separate processing cluster you operate.
-It is a library that you embed in your application.
+Kafka Streams is a library, not a cluster.
 Your application reads from Kafka, processes, and writes back to Kafka.
-No separate cluster, no resource allocation for processing, no additional operational overhead.
+There is no separate processing cluster to operate, no resource allocation to negotiate, no additional operational overhead.

-This makes Kafka Streams unusual among stream processing frameworks.
-Most frameworks (Flink, Spark Streaming) run on dedicated clusters.
+Most stream processing frameworks (Flink, Spark Streaming) run on dedicated clusters.
 Kafka Streams runs on application infrastructure you already manage.
+That is the core difference.

 Stream Processing Basics